teamhanko/hanko/frontend/frontend-sdk/README.md

 ### Controlling the AfterStateChanged Event

-You can disable the automatic `onAfterStateChanged` event and dispatch it manually after custom logic.
+You can disable the automatic `onAfterStateChange` event and dispatch it manually after custom logic.

 ```typescript
 if (state.name === "login_init") {